greatislander/c2lc-project-website/src/robot-activities/wait-for-1.md

   - Free Play with Dash
   - "Meet Dash and Dot: Animation, Drive & Look"
 description: This activity creates a setting for Dash and Dot to pause.
+metaImage: /assets/media/dot_wait_for.jpg
+metaImageAlt: Illustration of Dot holding ball with line to clock and arrow to net
 whatYouNeed: |-
   ### Tools